cloudflare/cloudflare-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 ## Client side analytics

-Stream has a GraphQL analytics API that can be used to get bulk analytics for every in your account with one HTTP request.
+Stream has a GraphQL analytics API that can be used to get bulk analytics for every video in your account with one HTTP request.

 ### Metrics